 This set me on a mission to truly understand the golf swing.
 I spent five years barely playing, instead focusing on the root causes of my injuries and searching for a motion that could deliver both under-par ball striking and a healthy body.
 I entered a “swing change bonanza” with the dual purpose of mastering the swing and returning to competitive golf.

 In mid 2024, I emerged from this journey with a pain-free body and a swing that brings me the happiness I seek without the risk of injury.
 This swing style—90% influenced by the greats of the past—is what I am now dedicated to teaching, refining, and sharing.
-Despite only performing it for a short fraction of my golf life, I already play at a +handicap level, can hit 1,000 balls per day if I choose, and, most importantly, remain completely pain-free.
+Despite only performing it for a short fraction of my golf life, I already play at a +handicap level, can hit 1,000 balls per day if I choose, and, most importantly, remain pain-free.

 Coaching/Mentor Style & Ambitions